What to Do If Your Child Gets Lost: What to Teach Kids - Baby Chick

 Once reunited with your child, congratulate and reassure them rather than scold them.
 While you may feel frustrated, flustered, or angry (or all the above), try your best to remain upbeat.
 Once you’re safely back in a quiet place together, it’s essential to take time to calmly review what happened.
 Discuss what they did once they realized you weren’t by their side and make a pact to practice a safety plan regularly.

 No parent wants to think about their child going missing.
-However, you and your family must prepare and know what to teach your kids what to do when they are lost.
+However, you and your family must prepare and know what to teach your kids to do when they are lost.
 Being proactive and taking steps beforehand can make the difference in how quickly you reunite if something does happen.

 TickTalk Smart Watch